hipikat/django-cinch/cinch_settings.rst

     # Project directory is generally the 'repository root'
     PROJECT_DIR = Path(__file__).ancestor(4)

+    # TODO: get this out, it should be loadable from cinch.json
     ADMINS = [('Adam Wright', 'adam@hipikat.org')]

     # Update settings with Cinch defaults